Comment on page

 During quickbuild, unlocked packages are built without triggering dependency validation or code coverage check. however build commands generate fully validated packages that can be deployed to production (after promotion).
 Packages generated by quickbuild cannot be deployed to production.

-We recommend using quickbuild, to generate packages upon every merge and then deploying the to your test org's.
+We recommend using quickbuild, to generate packages upon every merge and then deploying the package to your test org's.
 When you have tested successfully, you could use the build command to generate validated packages

-Both Build & Quickbuild is equipped with a diffcheck functionality, which os enabled when one utilizes diffcheck flag, A comparison (using git diff) is made between the latest source code and the previous version of the package, defined by a tag that follows semantic versioning.
+Both Build & Quickbuild are equipped with a diffcheck functionality, which is enabled when one utilizes diffcheck flag, A comparison (using git diff) is made between the latest source code and the previous version of the package, defined by a tag that follows semantic versioning.
 If any difference is detected in the package directory, package version or scratch org definition file (applies to unlocked packages only), then the package will be created - otherwise, it is skipped.

 Please note the build command should not be run concurrently.
 Ensure you design your pipeline in such a way that only one build stage is run at any given point in time.
 Running parallel build commands could result in package with incorrect dependencies.